jondot/firebase-simple-storage/README.md

 An unofficial Go based client for Firebase storage that preserves security (this goes through Firebase and not Google Cloud Storage).

-You can use this to upload files pinned to a specific user authentication credentials (upload in the name of a user) from backend services or background jobs.
+You can use this to upload files while pinned to user authentication credentials (upload in the name of a user) from backend services or background jobs that may run on a user's machine.

+A good use case for this is when you distribute an app that isn't Web, mobile or backend (obviously), and don't want to compromise app-level credentials.

 ## Quick Start